 Enjoy and let Gloria Silk know what you think of the books.
 If you review them, and let her know, you’ll get her next novel free of charge.
 Email her: Contact@GloriaSilk.com

 New: Watch Gloria Silk on Daytime TV, talking about the two Destiny books: You’ll see her as the real Tanya Freedman, without the gorgeous purple dress and lovely makeup: Leave a comment if you like the 6min.
 TV interview.
 Or click the image:

-Thanks to all those who supported Tanya Freedman’s October Breast Cancer Awareness Initiative.
-With a special and personal meaning to Gloria and her friends, see her post now, Gloria Silk offered the entire proceeds of the two Destiny books to go to Canadian Cancer Society.
+Thanks to all those who continue to support Tanya Freedman’s October Breast Cancer Awareness Initiative.
+With a special and personal meaning to Gloria and her friends, see her post now, Gloria Silk offers the entire proceeds of the two Destiny books to go to Canadian Cancer Society.
 Every little bit counts.
 Thank you.

 Coming soon, blogs regarding “How to Get Published in the world of E-books” and “Who is in charge of your career?”
 I’ll blog about creative people with small businesses and those with hobbies they would like to make into profitable undertakings.